Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Xu Shu speed tech

-This trick is reliant on a neutral L-stick bug.
+This trick relies on a [neutral L-stick bug](#Neutral-L-stick-bugs).
 Xu Shu's first charge attack (C1) causes a dash towards any enemy on contact.
-This is quite a unique attack that temporarily gives you a very high speed before automatically seguing into a double jump.
-If you perform Xu Shu's air charge attack and keep L-stick neutral frame precisely at the start of the double jump, the attack will use the extremely high velocity of the preceding dash instead of the usually capped double jump velocity.
-This makes you fly forward for a few seconds at a velocity that not only breaks the speed cap but is also much faster than Benkei's speed digging.
+This is quite a unique action that makes Xu Shu zip next to the enemy before he automatically segues into a double jump.
+If you perform Xu Shu's air charge attack and keep L-stick neutral frame precisely at the start of the double jump, the charge attack will use the extremely high velocity of the preceding dash instead of the usually capped double jump speed.
+This makes you fly forward for a few seconds uncontrollably fast - even faster than Benkei speed digging.

 Unfortunately, this tactic is quite difficult to use for multiple reasons.
-For one, C1 itself is not entirely consistent.
-Possibly because of level geometry-related reasons, sometimes a double jump doesn't happen as expected at the end of the attack.
-Executing the trick and gaining high speed afterwards is also extremely precise.
-You can't do this trick without the help of an enemy.
-Furthermore, you can't steer during the speedy movement and you also lose your velocity if you bump into any other enemies or walls on the way, which limits the utility and consistency of the trick even further.
+You can only do this trick near enemies.
+Also, possibly because of level geometry-related reasons, sometimes a double jump doesn't happen as expected at the end of C1.
+Executing the trick and gaining high speed afterwards is extremely precise.
+And finally, once you get it to work, you can't steer during the speedy movement and you also lose your velocity if you bump into any other enemies or walls on the way, which limits the utility and consistency of the trick even further.
+Regardless, it can be situationally useful in individual level runs.

 I'm not certain if this tactic requires a low frame rate to work.